 Why do people invest in high yield dividend stocks in Singapore?

-They do it for a simple reason: To create massive amounts of passive income.
+They do it for a simple reason: To create passive income for the years to come.

-Investing in high yield dividend stocks is useful regardless of whether you’re a millenial investing for the long term or a retiree seeking to develop a stable income stream.
-High yield dividend stocks provide you with an additional source of income that supplements your other streams of income.
-Ultimately, if you get to the point where your passive income can cover your expenses, then you’re financially free!
+Investing in high yield dividend stocks is useful if you’re a millennial investing for the long term.
+As time goes by, high yield dividend stocks provide you with an additional source of income that supplements your other streams of income.

 But you shouldn’t just buy any dividend stock.
 In this article, we discuss the 7 key tips when investing in high yield dividend stocks.
 You will learn about how to choose a good high dividend stock and how to maximise your dividends to make the most money.